KhryptorGraphics/NOMP-m7m/README.md

 # NOMP-m7m

 This is an adapted version of an anicent version of the original [NOMP](https://github.com/zone117x/node-open-mining-portal).
 All credits to these guys.
+The `m7mhash` part is taken from [here](https://github.com/ganjitoka) - the respective credits go there.
 The software from this repository is in use on [xmg.pool-mining.xyz](https://xmg.pool-mining.xyz).

 ## Setup